Disney Jr.: Network and block launches

 Disney Junior first launched as a programming block on Disney Channel on February 14, 2011.
 The Disney Junior channel was originally scheduled to launch in January 2012, but on July 28, 2011, the Disney-ABC Television Group postponed the channel's launch date to an unspecified date in early 2012, then on January 9, 2012, the Disney-ABC Television Group announced that Soapnet's closing date for most cable providers was scheduled for March 22, 2012.

-Disney Junior logo used from 2011 to 2024.

 Disney Junior's 24-hour subscription channel counterpart officially launched the following day on March 23, at 12:00 a.m.
 Eastern Time.
 Programming featured on the channel's initial lineup included Jake and the Never Land Pirates, Mickey Mouse Clubhouse, and Doc McStuffins (which premiered around this time); the channel also aired new episodes of the short-form series A Poem Is. as well as the weekend movie block, the Magical World of Disney Junior.

 Although Disney Junior had replaced the channel space held by Soapnet on most providers, an automated feed of that channel continued to broadcast for providers that had not yet reached agreements to carry Disney Junior, or to prevent losing subscribers due to the network's closure.
-These included some providers such as Cox Communications, Optimum, DirecTV, Verizon FiOS, and Time Warner Cable, which continued to carry Soapnet while having added the Disney Junior channel onto their channel lineups on a different channel space.
+These included some providers such as Cox Communications, Cablevision/Optimum, DirecTV, Verizon FiOS, and Time Warner Cable, which continued to carry Soapnet while having added the Disney Junior channel onto their channel lineups on a different channel space.
 Soapnet's operations continued sixteen months later than had been originally planned, until the network's shutdown on December 31, 2013, at 11:59 p.m.
 Eastern Time.

 In 2012, Disney Junior launched a movie night anthology as the Magical World of Disney Junior.
-The channel also premiered its first Disney Junior Original Movie, Lucky Duck during Magical World on June 20, 2014.
+The channel also premiered its first Disney Junior Original Movie, Lucky Duck, during Magical World on June 20, 2014.
 The morning block of Disney Jr. programming on Disney Channel itself is currently known as Mickey Mornings.

 The network's visual identity changed in June 2024, with a new logo shortening 'Junior' to the abbreviated form, 'Jr.'.